Hepatotoxicity

-Hepatotoxicity (from hepatic toxicity) refers to chemical-driven liver damage.
+Hepatotoxicity refers to chemical-driven liver damage.
 Drug-induced liver injury (DILI) is a cause of acute and chronic liver disease caused specifically by medications and the most common reason for a drug to be withdrawn from the market after approval.

 The liver plays a central role in transforming and clearing chemicals and is susceptible to the toxicity from these agents.
 Certain medicinal agents when taken in overdoses (e.g. paracetamol, sometimes called acetaminophen), and sometimes even when introduced within therapeutic ranges (e.g. halothane), may injure the organ.
 Other chemical agents, such as those used in laboratories and industries, natural chemicals (e.g., alpha-amanitin), and herbal remedies (two prominent examples being kava, though the causal mechanism is unknown, and comfrey, through pyrrolizidine alkaloid content) can also induce hepatotoxicity.
 Chemicals that cause liver injury are called hepatotoxins.

 More than 900 drugs have been implicated in causing liver injury (see LiverTox, external link, below) and it is the most common reason for a drug to be withdrawn from the market.
 Hepatotoxicity and drug-induced liver injury also account for a substantial number of compound failures, highlighting the need for toxicity prediction models (e.g. DTI), and drug screening assays, such as stem cell-derived hepatocyte-like cells, that are capable of detecting toxicity early in the drug development process.
 Chemicals often cause subclinical injury to the liver, which manifests only as abnormal liver enzyme tests.

 Drug-induced liver injury is responsible for 5% of all hospital admissions and 50% of all acute liver failures.